raphapaulino/java-studies/README.md

 # Native Java Api's
 1. How to create Maven projects
 2. Access modifiers: public, private, protected and default
-3. What is Wrapper Classes
-4. What is Annotations
+3. What is Annotations
-5. How to create, write, read and print file contents (File, FileInputStream, FileOutputStream, BufferedReader, BufferedInputStream and DataInputStream)
+4. How to create, write, read and print file contents (File, FileInputStream, FileOutputStream, BufferedReader, BufferedInputStream and DataInputStream)
-6. What is Java Collection interfaces (List, ArrayList, Map and HashMap)
+5. What is Java Collection interfaces (List, ArrayList, Map and HashMap)

+# Java with JDBC
+1. What is JDBC
+2. How to set dependencies (MySQL Connector/J in this case) and download them using pom.xml file
+3. How to create MySQL connection
+4. What is statement and prepareStatement
+5. How to create and execute DDL (Data Definition Language) statements (CREATE, ALTER, DROP, TRUNCATE, etc DATABASES)
+6. How to create and execute DML (Data Manipulation Language) statement (SELECT, INSERT, UPDATE or DELETE the records)
+7. How and why create models is a good practice
+8. What is and why we must create DAO classes
+9. How to create and implement CRUD methods